Your Hartsdale and Scarsdale NY Myopia Management Specialist

 Myopia Management is recommended for any child with myopia to slow down myopic progression.
-Treatments like Ortho-k, Soft Multifocal Contact Lenses, and Atropine Eye Drops are most effective in young children, when myopia is expected to progress faster, but they can also be effective in slowing the progression of myopia in older children and young adults.
+Treatments like Atropine Eye Drops, Ortho-k, and Soft Daily Multifocal Contact Lenses are most effective in young children, when myopia is expected to progress faster, but they can also be effective in slowing the progression of myopia in older children and young adults.
 Treatment may also be useful in children or young adults who do not yet have high myopia but meet 1-2 of the following criteria:

 - Both parents are myopic

 - The kids spend limited time outdoors

 - They engage in excessive near work

 When the eyes are forced to constantly perform close visual tasks like reading, playing on a smartphone or handheld video game, and even homework can prevent the eye muscles from relaxing.

 Furthermore, a child with myopia will have changes occurring in their vision that may not be detected until the next eye exam, leaving them struggling in school during that time.

 Signs of myopia start in early childhood, when the eyes start to grow rapidly in size and continue to do so throughout their teenage years.
 Common ways to recognize a child who is nearsighted include: